Skip to main content

 .describedAs('basket items') // instead of `PageElement`

-Note that in the code sample above, selector By.css('#basket .item') makes the collection target both the <li class="item" /> elements, each of which containing two descendant elements: <span class="name" /> and <span class="price" /> .
+Note that in the code sample above, the selector By.css('#basket .item') makes the collection target both the <li class="item" /> elements, each of which contains two descendant elements: <span class="name" /> and <span class="price" /> .

 In a moment, I'll show you how to make your queries more precise and retrieve only those elements you need.